Korean shamanism: Possession and ending the gut

-The possession phase takes place at the climax of the ritual.
+The ritual typically climaxes with the possession of the mudang.
 In some rr traditions, the rr will stand upon an earthen jar while doing so.

 The term rr (descending of the spirits) describes possession of the rr, intended in a manner that is largely controlled.
 Possessed speech is called rr; words from the possessing entity will then be spoken to the assembled persons by the rr.
 Over the course of a rr, a rr may be possessed by a succession of different supernatural entities.

 On Jeju, the rr will provide a voice for the spirits.
 Yun noted that the simbang's "so-called medium speech" typically lacked the "dramatic intensity" of the messages conveyed by the mr. The entities possessing the rr will typically dispense advice to the ritual's sponsor and to other attendees.

 Supernatural beings will often relate that if a rr had been performed earlier, misfortune would not have befallen the person sponsoring the rr.

 The final phase of the rr entails sending off the spirits who have been summoned, often by burning name tags, the rr ("clothes for ancestors") or cloth, straw shoes, and imitation money.

-Towards the end of the rr, wandering spirits that may have gathered are expelled, talismans may be distributed to attendees, and finally the rr will remove their ceremonial clothing.

-Male rr often wear female clothing and makeup when performing rituals, reflecting their possession of a female rr.
-Female rr may show an interest in smoking, drinking alcohol, and playing with bladed weapons, reflecting that they have a male rr.
-In Korean society, there have been persistent rumours about the toleration of homosexuality within rr practitioners.